Plain Text Feed Pack.#This Integration is part of the

 - Server URL - URL of the feed.

 - Indicator Type - The type of indicators in the feed.
+If the Custom option is selected, the Custom Indicator Type parameter must be provided.

 - Username + Password - Credentials to access feeds that require basic authentication.